dt-arr/multi-agent-ai-chatbot-otel-demo/mcp/README.md

 # MCP Servers & Client
 This sample application setups 2 mcp servers that run locally and one streamlit based mcp client.
 It uses langgraph framework for the client app and creates one node create react agent.

-The streamlit based client app also connects to a third mcp run running remotely.
-The remote server is a Dynatrace MCP Server.
+The react native agent connects to 3 MCP servers:
+* Math MCP Server
+* Weather MCP Server
+* Dynatrace MCP Server (Running on a separate server)

 ### API Keys
 The following API keys are required for this app